 low-carbohydrate dietary program

-- You want to serve on searches that are closely related to the products you’re selling.
-For example, consider the one-word keyword "hose" (and one-word keywords are almost always too general).
+- You want to serve on searches that are closely related to the products you’re selling, so it’s best to use keywords that accurately reflect your products or services.
+For example, consider the one-word keyword hose (and one-word keywords are almost always too general).
 You may sell garden hoses, but your keyword will also be relevant to search terms for automotive hoses, hosiery, fire hoses, and more.
+In this example, using the keyword garden hose is more appropriate.

-- Pausing or removing a keyword won't stop one of your active broad-matched keywords from "expanding" to that term.
-For example, if your ad group contains the broad-matched keywords flowers and tulips, and you pause the keyword tulips, your ads could still potentially show for the search term tulips, since it's similar to the active broad-matched keyword flowers.
+- Pausing or removing a keyword won't stop one of your active broad match keywords from "expanding" to that term.
+For example, if your ad group contains the broad match keywords flowers and tulips, and you pause the keyword tulips, your ads could still potentially show for the search term tulips, since it's similar to the active broad match keyword flowers.